 What do you think of Kraków city in general?
 Has it changed in the recent years?

-Krakow is a strange city.
-On one hand, it is deeply catholic and conservative, on the other — quite loose, as far as it’s filled with students.
-Krakow is also pretty small, everyone knows each other.
-You can spot the same faces in every party, which is great, by the way.
-You can go alone to the party, but still meet someone you know.
-The community of underground music fans is not big, but growing every year.
-We always have many great artists in Krakow, more DJs have started to make their own parties in recent years and new bars and clubs are constantly opening.
+Kraków is a strange city.
+On the one hand, it is deeply catholic and conservative, on the other — quite loose, since it’s full of students.
+Kraków is also pretty small, everyone knows each other.
+You can spot the same faces at every party.
+That is great, by the way: you can go there alone, but still meet someone you know.
+The community of underground music fans is not big, yet it’s growing every year.
+We have many great artists in Kraków, and in the recent years more DJs have started to make their own parties, and new bars and clubs are constantly opening.

 How can you explain the ongoing obsession with vinyl?

-How does Szpitalna 1 differ from Radar?
+How does your project Szpitalna 1 differ from Radar?